ukd1/windmill/README.md

 environment variables to get the random secret that was generated for the NODE_ENROLL_SECRET used by the windmill application.

+## Compatibility

+This has been tested most recently against osquery version 1.5.1-59-g43cf5f1

 ## Running the server

 For security purposes, the software requires new endpoints to supply a shared